-- to consider and recommend to the Board the appointment and remuneration of the Company's external auditor and to determine with the external auditor the nature and scope of the audit or review and approve audit or review plans; - to assess the performance and independence of the external auditor, taking into account factors which may impair the auditor's judgement in audit matters related to the Company; - to review the interim and annual financial statements of the Company before their submission to the Board; - to ensure the Group's practices and procedures with respect to related party transactions are appropriate for compliance with the relevant legal and securities exchange requirements;
+- to consider and recommend to the Board the appointment and remuneration of the Company's external auditor and to determine with the external auditor the nature and scope of the audit or review and approve audit or review plans; - to assess the performance and independence of the external auditor, taking into account factors which may impair the auditor's judgement in audit matters related to the Company; - to review the interim and annual financial statements of the Company before their submission to the Board; - to ensure the Group's practices and procedures with respect to related party transactions are appropriate for compliance with the relevant legal and securities exchange requirements; - to review the risk management practices and oversee the implementation and effectiveness of the risk management system including overseeing appropriate governance standards for tax management and the effectiveness of the tax control and governance framework including the monitoring of tax risk management strategies;

-- to review the risk management practices and oversee the implementation and effectiveness of the risk management system including overseeing appropriate governance standards for tax management and the effectiveness of the tax control and governance framework including the monitoring of tax risk management strategies; - to review and make recommendations to the Board regarding the adequacy of the Group's processes for managing risk and any changes that should be made to the Group's risk management framework or to the risk appetite set by the Board; - to consider new and emerging sources of risk and the risk controls and mitigation measures that management has put in place to deal with those risks; - to review with management and the external auditor the presentation and impact of significant risks and uncertainties associated with the business of the Group and their effects on the financial statements of the Group; and - to ensure corporate compliance with applicable legislation.
+- to review and make recommendations to the Board regarding the adequacy of the Group's processes for managing risk and any changes that should be made to the Group's risk management framework or to the risk appetite set by the Board; - to consider new and emerging sources of risk and the risk controls and mitigation measures that management has put in place to deal with those risks; - to review with management and the external auditor the presentation and impact of significant risks and uncertainties associated with the business of the Group and their effects on the financial statements of the Group; and - to ensure corporate compliance with applicable legislation.

-The Board, prior to approving the full year results for the year ended 31 December 2020, received a signed declaration provided in accordance with section 295A of the Corporations Act 2001 (Cth) by Mr Frank Sixt.
-The Company did not receive a signed declaration in respect of the half year results for the period ended 30 June 2020, but anticipates to do so for future reporting periods.
+The Board, prior to approving the half year results for the period ended 30 June 2021 as well as the full year results for the year ended 31 December 2021, received a signed declaration provided in accordance with section 295A of the Corporations Act 2001 (Cth) by Mr Frank Sixt.